lucasgrocha/lucasgrocha.com/content/posts/better-code-qa-benefit-of-unit-testing.md

 ## Why?
 What's the benefit?

 I already spent countless hours of my day just trying to prove that my code works by running the step-by-step to reproduce the issue, and in the end, I found myself very stressed because most of the time, you'll miss setting some attributes that will conditionally trigger your fix.
-V*oila*, you get your stress level increased.
+V*oila,* stress level increased.

 In my personal experience, the benefits are these:

-- Faster development/understanding
+- Faster development/comprehensibility
-- Faster QAing
+- Faster QA
 - Faster CI/CD
+- It is more straightforward to track down a flow throughout the codebase

 ## The painful process

-*I need to create a new user, set their config to this, update this row, update this other thing, and make sure the payload is that… And while you are thinking through all of this, you must answer some DM's, monitor logs, etc.*
+*I need to create a new user, set their config to this, update this row, update this other thing, and make sure the payload is that… And while you are thinking through all of this, you have to answer some DM's, monitor logs, etc.*

 There may be a more straightforward way to test your code that doesn't require all these painful steps.